Hesprs/Hesprs/Bits/Prompt Engineering/Programming/analysing-guideline.md

 ---

-## Breakthroughs for case 1 (Based on your deduction and knowledge, you should brainstorm **muitiple** methods, starting from the most intuitive, simple yet sluggish one to the most complex but performant one)
+## Breakthroughs for case 1 (Based on your deduction and knowledge, you should brainstorm **multiple** methods, starting from the most intuitive, simple yet sluggish one to the most complex but performant one)

 (when if fits case 1)